MicrosoftDocs/well-architected/well-architected/performance-efficiency/capacity-planning.md

 Determining resource requirements for capacity planning involves assessing the resources that you need to meet forecasted demand.
 A workload can have many components, so there's no one metric to observe.
 You need to measure capacity at the component level to get meaningful results.
 Estimate the expected demand for your components based on historical data, market trends, and business projections.
 Consider the number of transactions, concurrent users, or any other relevant metrics.

-**Calculate resource needs.** Based on the forecasted demand, calculate the resources needed to meet that demand.
+Based on the forecasted demand, calculate the resources needed to meet that demand.
 Consider factors such as server capacity, network bandwidth, storage capacity, and personnel.

 - *Server capacity*: Determine the required server capacity based on the estimated number of concurrent users or transactions.
 Consider factors like CPU, memory, and disk space requirements to ensure that your servers can handle the expected workload.